jmarckel/get-er-done/doc/spa.rst

 GetErDone SPA
 =============

-The `GetErDone-SPA`_ is a JavaScript based single page application that allows authenticated users to interact with a list of assigned tasks.
+**GetErDone-SPA** is a JavaScript based single page application that allows authenticated users to interact with a list of assigned tasks.
 These tasks may be assigned by managers or created on their own.
 Once a user has completed a task, they may mark it done in the application.